10mfox/Gethomepage-Tool-Box/README.md

 - The **backend** communicates with the Tautulli API to:
     1.  **Prime a cache on startup** by fetching all "recently added" data from Tautulli.
-    2. Run a **background thread** that polls Tautulli every 15 seconds to check for library changes (e.g., new media added).
+    2. Run a **background thread** that polls Tautulli periodically to check for library changes (e.g., new media added).
     3. If a change is detected, it **automatically refreshes the cache** with the latest data.
-    4. Provide API endpoints that allow the frontend to request data for specific libraries on-demand.
+    4. Provide on-demand API endpoints for both Tautulli and Jellystat.
-- The **frontend** provides the user interface to make selections and displays the data fetched by the backend.
-It updates dynamically as you select different libraries or date formats.
+- The **frontend** provides the user interface to select a data source, choose libraries, and displays the data fetched from the backend.
+It updates dynamically as you make selections.

 ## Setup and Installation
 This application is designed to be run as a Docker container.